sshd

 Notes

-- Connect using a name that matches a cert principal (e.g., server1.example.com
+- Connect using a name that matches a cert principal (e.g.,

-); wildcards are not allowed inside the certificate.
+server1.example.com); wildcards are not allowed inside the certificate. - CA private key stays in

-- Logins still require your user SSH keys on the server (passwords are disabled).
+vars(not deployed); only the CA public key is distributed. - Logins still require your user SSH keys on the server (passwords are disabled).

 Roles

-The sshd module has the following roles:
+The sshd service has the following roles:

 - client